 The planning has been kept simple.
 The open and continuous public and semi-public spaces are on the ground floor along with the guest bedrooms.
 Individual private spaces for the couple and their children, along with a separate family area are on the first floor.
 The main exercise of designing the plan as an outward-looking structure was to take full advantage of the views.
 The front opens up to a quiet street and the rear to a park.
 A centrally located skylight over the staircase allows a mild draft of air by ventilating it at the upper level aiding the movement of air.

 The two sides of the building show the strong presence of exposed brick masonry.
 The earthy terracotta colour makes a direct reference to the materiality of Kerala architecture and stands in sharp contrast to the light metal balconies pushing through in the front and rear.
 Openings in the masonry are kept minimal in order to accentuate the openness in the front and rear.
 The undulating brick masonry is a playful interpretation of a Mangalore tiled roof surface – another element seen extensively in Kerala.
 The masonry swells out to allow for openings and is constructed using the Flemish bond.
 As the brick gradually corbels outwards, its negative imprint is seen on the inner side – almost as an acknowledgment of the drama outside!

 The use of materials for the interiors was also inspired by those seen in a traditional Kerala house.
 The combination of cane screens with teak wood is an attempt to add that element of nostalgia to an otherwise minimal interior.
 The continuous, almost monolithic granite floor helps further accentuate the open ground floor plan.

 The house is powered by solar panels placed on the roof of the structure.

-You can also have a look at this project on Archdaily.
+You can also have a look at the Corbel House design at Archdaily.